idasilva/harness/README.md

 ```
  Invalid request: You've reached the limit of 1 entities under your FREE license.
 Please contact Harness Support for assistance.
 ```
+**Solution:** Set use_default_org = true in your module configuration to use the default organization and bypass this limitation:

 🐳 Locally
 ```